MY GRANDPARENTS - I - MY GREAT-GRANDPARENTS - I - MY GREAT-GREAT-GRANDPARENTS - I - MY GREAT-GREAT-GREAT-GRANDPARENTS

 Stoke Damerel in Devon, the parish which includes

-Devonport, a busy area of the city of Plymouth.
-When we
+Devonport, the busy docks area of the city of Plymouth.

 living under her married name Bowles in the Devonport